Copy number variation: Molecular mechanism

 The other class of possible mechanisms that are hypothesized to lead to copy number variations is non-homologous based.
 To distinguish between this and homologous based mechanisms, one must understand the concept of homology.
 Homologous pairing of chromosomes involved using DNA strands that are highly similar to each other (~97%) and these strands must be longer than a certain length to avoid short but highly similar pairings.
 Non-homologous pairings, on the other hand, rely on only few base pairs of similarity between two strands, therefore it is possible for genetic materials to be exchanged or duplicated in the process of non-homologous based double stranded repairs.

 One type of non-homologous based mechanism is the non-homologous end joining or micro-homology end joining mechanism.
-These mechanisms are also involved in repairing double stranded breaks but require no homology or limited micro-homology.
-When these strands are repaired, oftentimes there are small deletions or insertions added into the repaired strand.
+This mechanism is also involved in repairing double stranded breaks but requires no homology or limited micro-homology.
+When the strands are repaired, oftentimes there are small deletions or insertions added into the repaired strand.
 It is possible that retrotransposons are inserted into the genome through this repair system.
 If retrotransposons are inserted into a non-allelic position on the chromosome, meiotic recombination can drive the insertion to be recombined into the same strand as an already existing copy of the same region.
 Another mechanism is the break-fusion-bridge cycle which involves sister chromatids that have both lost its telomeric region due to double stranded breaks.
 It is proposed that these sister chromatids will fuse together to form one dicentric chromosome, and then segregate into two different nuclei.
 Because pulling the dicentric chromosome apart causes a double stranded break, the end regions can fuse to other double stranded breaks and repeat the cycle.
 The fusion of two sister chromatids can cause inverted duplication and when these events are repeated throughout the cycle, the inverted region will be repeated leading to an increase in copy number.
 The last mechanism that can lead to copy number variations is polymerase slippage, which is also known as template switching.
 During normal DNA replication, the polymerase on the lagging strand is required to unclamp and re-clamp the replication region continuously.
 When small scale repeats in the DNA sequence exist already, the polymerase can be 'confused' when it re-clamps to continue replication and instead of clamping to the correct base pairs, it may shift a few base pairs and replicate a portion of the repeated region again.
 Note that although this has been experimentally observed and is a widely accepted mechanism, the molecular interactions that led to this error remains unknown.
 In addition, because this type of mechanism requires the polymerase to jump around the DNA strand and it is unlikely that the polymerase can re-clamp at another locus some kilobases apart, therefore this is more applicable to short repeats such as dinucleotide or trinucleotide repeats.